-PHILADELPHIA (WPVI) -- Philadelphia police are searching for a man accused of firing two shots at a security guard in Dilworth Park next to City Hall Monday night.
+PHILADELPHIA (WPVI) -- Philadelphia police have arrested a man accused of firing two shots at a security guard in Dilworth Park next to City Hall last month.

-Investigators said a group refused to leave the area next to the ice rink around 11:30 p.m. after the security guard told them it was closed.
+Investigators said the incident began when a group refused to leave the area next to the ice rink around 11:30 p.m. on Feb.
+13, after a security guard told them it was closed.

-"One of the males, who appeared to be in his 30s, actually started to argue with the security guard and did not want to leave," said Chief Inspector Scott Small.
+"One of the males, who appeared to be in his 30s, actually started to argue with the security guard and did not want to leave," Chief Inspector Scott Small previously told Action News.
 "The security guard and this individual who didn't want to leave actually got into a physical altercation and that's when the perpetrator pulled a gun and fired two shots at the security guard."